PaperTurtle/handpickd/README.md

 -  [Composer](https://getcomposer.org/): A tool for dependency management in PHP, allowing you to declare the libraries your project depends on.
 -  [Laravel](https://laravel.com/): Version 10, a robust PHP framework for web application development.
 Which will be installed via Composer

-However, because the installation of Laravel and composer can be error-prone when installed via Powershell, it is hightly recommended to install it via [Git Bash](https://gitforwindows.org/) instead.
+However, because the installation of Laravel and composer can be error-prone when installed via Powershell, it is highly recommended to install it via [Git Bash](https://gitforwindows.org/) instead.

 ## Installation Instructions